 - Place flour, salt, and butter in the bowl of a food processor.
 Cut in butter using on/off pulses.
 The mixture will resemble coarse crumbs.

 - Add sour cream and pulse until blended.

 - Add milk and process until dough forms.
 Gather dough into a ball.
 Cut the ball of dough in half.

 - Place a sheet of waxed paper on a work surface and flour lightly.
-Place one piece of dough in the center of the floured waxed paper, turn over to coat both sides with flour.
+Place one piece of dough in the center of the floured waxed paper, and turn over to coat both sides with flour.
 Place a second sheet of waxed paper over the top of the dough.
 (You now have a "sandwich" of waxed paper, floured dough, and waxed paper).

-- Using a rolling pin, gently roll dough into an 11-inch circle.
+- Using a rolling pin, gently roll the dough into an 11-inch circle.

 - Remove the top layer of waxed paper and then gently drape back on the dough.
 You are doing this to release the dough so that it no longer adheres to the waxed paper.
 Quickly flip the dough/waxed paper sandwich over and remove the other sheet of waxed paper.

 - Gently ease the dough into a 9-inch pie plate, being careful to not stretch the dough.